Chordal Averaging on Flag Manifolds and Its Applications: Results

 \paragraph{Visualizing robustness} Our second MNIST experiment is with $20$ representations of $6$s and with $i$ outlier representations of $7$s for $i=0,4,8,12$.
-We use the workflow from~\cref{fig: MNIST} to represent the MNIST digits on $\Gr(2,748)$ and $\flag(1,2;748)$.
+We use the workflow from Fig.~\ref{fig: MNIST} to represent the MNIST digits on $\Gr(2,748)$ and $\flag(1,2;748)$.
 For each $i$, we compute averages of a data set with $i$ representations of $7$s.
-A chordal distance matrix on $\flag(1,2;798)$ between all the averages and data is used to preform Multidimensional Scaling (MDS)~\cite{kruskal1978multidimensional} for visualization in~\cref{fig:mnist_outliers}.
+A chordal distance matrix on $\flag(1,2;798)$ between all the averages and data is used to preform Multidimensional Scaling (MDS)~\cite{kruskal1978multidimensional} for visualization in Fig.~\ref{fig:mnist_outliers}.
 The best averages should barely move (right to left) as we add outlier representations of $7$s.
 Our flag-mean and -median are moved the least with the addition of representations of $7$s with the median moving less than the mean.
-In contrast, the Grassmannian-mean and -median \cite{mankovich2022flag} move too much as we add $7$s..
+In contrast, the Grassmannian-mean and -median \cite{mankovich2022flag} move more than the compared baselines as we add $7$s.